RohitMudili/mandelbrot-mpi-cuda-omp/README.md

 cmake --build build -j
 ```

-CMake skips the MPI targets gracefully if MPI isn't found, so the original `mandelbrot` and `benchmark` still build on machines without MPI.
+CMake skips the MPI targets gracefully if MPI isn't found, so `mandelbrot` and `benchmark` still build on machines without MPI.

 ## Run